Coherent and incoherent contents of correlations: Product States

 The smallest composite system is the two-qubit system with $d=4$.
-The space of the unitary orbits for the two-qubit case is confined to a tetrahedron the three dimensional space \cite{boyadixit}.
-I am interested to identify the region of the tetrahedron that is occupied by unitary orbits that contain product states.
-To solve this problem I need to match the eigenvalues of a generic two-qubit state to the eigenvalues of a qubit state in outer product with itself
+The space of the unitary orbits for the two-qubit case is confined to a tetrahedron the three dimensional space\cite{boyadixit}.
+We are interested to identify the region of the tetrahedron that is occupied by unitary orbits that contain product states.
+To solve this problem we need to match the eigenvalues of a generic two-qubit state to the eigenvalues of a qubit state in outer product with itself

-Above the spectrum of a two-qubit states is given in terms of three parameters as \cite{boyadixit,byrd:062322}.
+Above the spectrum of a two-qubit states is given in terms of three parameters as\cite{boyadixit,byrd062322}.
+The constraint of Eq.~\eqref{const1} leads to equation

-The constraint of Eq. \ref{const1} leads to equation $z^2 + z + \frac{1}{\sqrt{2}}(z-1) \left(\sqrt{3} x +y \right) +\sqrt{3} xy - y^2=0\nonumber$ with two solutions for $z$.
-We only consider the positive solution, plotted in Fig. \ref{productspace} \footnote{ I have made one additional contraction by ordering the eigenvalues from large to small (top to bottom in Eq. \ref{const1}).
-In that sense, I have contracted twenty-four tetrahedrons (permutations of four) into one tetrahedron \cite{boyadixit}.
-The negative solution therefore belongs to a space that has been contracted by permutation symmetry.}.
+with two solutions for $z$.
+We only consider the positive solution, plotted in Fig.~\ref{productspace}.
+Note that we have made one additional contraction by ordering the eigenvalues from large to small (top to bottom in Eq.~\eqref{const1}).
+In that sense, we have contracted twenty-four tetrahedrons (permutations of four) into one tetrahedron\cite{boyadixit}.
+The negative solution therefore belongs to a space that has been contracted by permutation symmetry.
 The solution of positive $z$ shows that the set of unitary orbits containing products states are confined to a two-dimensional plane in a three-dimensional manifold.

-Note that the surface of unitary orbits containing product states runs along two of the six possible sides.
-The surface then divide the total space into two regions.
-This is a necessary condition for the plane containing unitary orbits with product states.
-I shall prove this now.